-Thought I’m a huge advocate that a great skin care routine can cure many evils, I’m under no illusion that it’s magic.
-Sometimes, we reach a point where no matter what you do, you need to consult with a professional before your problems can be fixed.
-Without further ado, here are some good indicators it’s time to throw in the towel and see a dermatologist or general practitioner.
+Though I’m a huge advocate that a great skin care routine can cure basically all your life problems (maybe that’s an exaggeration…), sometimes, you reach a point where no matter what you do, you need to consult with a professional before your problems can be fixed.
+Here are some good indicators it’s time to throw in the towel and see a dermatologist or general practitioner.

 This could be a sign of an allergy, intolerance, or underlying medical condition that’s unrelated to topical skin care.
 Such diseases include thyroid disorders, infection, or autoimmune disease.
 Even if it turns out to be harmless, it’s best to be sure and most dermatologists can check out your products or suggest ways to help bring your skin back to health to give the rest of your routine the best chance possible.

 You’ve suddenly got severe ‘acne’ that never existed before

 The specific fear in this situation is a sudden hormone imbalance, or worse an MRSA or a fungal infection.
 Especially if your skin is pus-filled and/or itchy, is spreading, or if you’ve recently had a stay at a hospital (where MRSA runs rampant), get yourself to a dermatologist or even a general practitioner as soon as possible.

 Your acne lines up with your period like clockwork

 This is for the ladies out there.
 Hormonal acne is a PITA to treat yourself.
 Oftentimes, it requires hormonal birth control or other hormone altering medication to improve.
 Sometimes you only need to take these for a short while and it will help settle things down.